jayasurya261/angie/README.md

-# Angie
+# Jayasurya

-ANGIE is a sleek Astro portfolio template built for creatives and developers.
+This is a sleek Astro portfolio template built for creatives and developers.
 Featuring responsive layouts, customizable sections, and a bold brutalist design, it’s made to help you stand out and showcase your work with style.